ranbena/SlideSync/README.md

 2. Create an HTML file based on "examples/index.html".
 3. Load the plugins that match your video and presentation type.
 These can be loaded from "source/plugins".
 4. Configure SlideSync.init to your plugins and the public ids.
-5. Fill in the "script" array with the appropriate time signatures.
+5. Fill in the `script` array with the appropriate time signatures.
 Every signature means "next slide".

 Example configuration
 ---------------------